llamaonsecurity/rio/docs/README.md

 5. Done.

 ### Few words on response output
-* The plugin was created with Markdown  as an desired output format but you can use whatever output format you want
+* The plugin was created with Markdown  as an desired output format, but you can use whatever output format you want

 ```text
 <request>